Sun study — early composition mockup

 Clay and glass, shaped by light.

-This is a new body of work—one that moves beyond the animal portraits I’m known for and into something more elemental and human.
+This is a new body of work that expands my mosaic practice beyond animal portraits into something more elemental and human.

 Each piece begins with a sculpted face and expands outward into light.